jotson/1gam-jan2013/README.md

 ## January 11, 2013

 Game is really coming together now.
 It's fully playable with a classic start screen, level progression, and a game over screen.

+Now that the game is playable from beginning to end, I'm starting on some of the polish I'd been putting off.
+First up is making the HUD look awesome.

+Hours: